Jammicus/Miscellaneous/Book_Summaries/Selenium Design Patterns and Best Practices.md

 * The key goals for any CI system should be:
 	* Running fast and failing fast
 	* Running as often as possible
-	* Keeping a clean and consistent invronment
+	* Keeping a clean and consistent environment
 	* Discarding bad code changes
 	* Maintaining a stable test suite